opensafely-core/ehrql/docs/how-to/examples.md

 :notepad_spiral: This value comes from the patient's EHR record.

 There is generally a lag between the death being recorded in ONS data and appearing in the primary care record, but the date itself is usually reliable when it appears.
+There may be multiple records of death for each patient within this table, so you may wish to take the earliest or latest record available for each patient.
 By contrast, cause of death is often not accurate in the primary care record so we don't make it available to query here.

 ### Finding each patient's date, place, and cause of death from ONS records